HubSpot CRM review (2026): Is it really the best all-in-one?

 Breaking down HubSpot's pricing

-HubSpot’s pricing is tiered to provide options for every stage of growth.
+HubSpot's pricing is tiered to provide options for every stage of growth.
 For teams moving to the Professional and Enterprise plans, HubSpot includes onboarding fees that ensure your team is trained and your setup is optimized from the start.
-These fees start at $3,000, representing an investment in professional implementation.
+These fees range from $1,500 to $7,000 depending on the plan, representing an investment in professional implementation.

 The "marketing contacts" model allows businesses to pay for the leads they are actively engaging.
 This tiered approach means that as your reach expands, your HubSpot capabilities expand with it.